Modular Serre Correspondence via stable pairs: General wall-crossings at critical values

-where $A,B\subset X$ are one-dimensional schemes (possibly empty), $0\leq l \leq k+c_1$, and $a:=k-l+c_1$.
-When $\delta$ gets larger and crosses $W$, there is a locus $\cals_W^+$ created in the moduli space.
-We know from Lemma \ref{bad pair} that a general stable pair in $\cals_W^+$ is saturated.
-This means that the cokernel $Q$ of $s$ is torsion-free, hence $Q$ is isomorphic to $\cali_Y(2k+c_1)$ for some one-dimensional scheme $Y\subset X$.
-In this case, we say that the pair $(E(k), s)$ \textit{corresponds to} the curve $Y$.
-In this subsection, we describe this curve $Y$ for any given wall (Sequence \ref{wall1}).
+where $A,B\subset X$ are one-dimensional schemes (possibly empty) and $0\leq l \leq k+c_1$.
+When $\delta$ gets larger and crosses $W$, the (locally) closed scheme $\cals_W^+$ is created in the moduli space, see Figure \ref{wall-crossing2}.
+We know from Proposition \ref{bad pair} that a general stable pair $(E(k), s)\in \cals_W^+$ is saturated, and hence it corresponds to a curve $Y\subset X$.
+Next, we describe this one-dimensional scheme $Y$ created at a wall given by sequence (\ref{wall1}).

-\subsubsection{Description of $Y$.}
+\subsubsection{Description of $Y$}